 Why not forget about all of this work and expense and just pay the boatyard to winterize and shrink-wrap your boat and be done with it?

 Don’t just cover up your boat and wait until spring.
 Check it regularly for loose ropes, slipped frames or holes in the cover.
 Fix the problem before the cover or tarp is ruined and needs replacement.
-There is nothing like trying to horse a heavy cover or large tarp in place during a snowstorm with a –10 chill factor.
+There is nothing like trying to horse a heavy cover or large tarp in place during a snowstorm with a negative-10-degree wind-chill factor.